LuxciumProject/pop-n-lock-theme-vscode/README.md

 If you have an error: `🚫Cannot read property 'id' of undefined` Just go in config.json file remove the `"workbench.colorTheme"` then reload vscode and reinstall `Pop N' Lock Theme by Luxcium ✨`

 **PREVIEWS are subject to change in a future release.
 It will be splited in separate themes.
 You may have to reinstall the themes after by removing from your config files and adding back...**

-## About

-Your favourite streamlined code editor is getting more bright and radiant, optimized to work in the Full-fledged _Integrated Development Environment_ or in _Text Editor sized_ mode.
-The colours have been handpicked with great care to be the most intuitive possible and to use extensively all capacity of your favourite IDE and text editor.
-This powerful theme of colour is always evolving.
-Colourful features are added and more languages will be included soon.
-This theme is STRONGLY OPINIONATED so make sure to request any changes you want by filling an issue if you want to be influencing the opinion.

 ## 🐲 Perfectly balanced TypeScript theme with vivid colours